Supercolony-net/openbrush-contracts/docs/docs/examples/timelock-controller.md

 impl TimelockController for TimelockStruct {}
 ```

+## Step 5: Define constructor

-5. Define constructor.
+Define constructor.
 Your basic version of `TimelockController` contract is ready!

 ```rust
 impl TimelockStruct {